Camooweal Accommodation, Hotels, Tours & Information

 A fun-filled weekend.
 Friday opens with a riotous street parade including humorous floats, musicians, horses and coaches culminating in a fun-filled, lively night full of entertainment.
 The street parade will be followed by the Ozzie Outdoors Mail Race where the winner and runner up prize money goes to your chosen charity.
 To top this weekend off, enjoy Bronco Branding, Saturday night concert with a special artist and poetry.
 During the weekend wander through the Memorabilia Shed and enjoy the top class art and photographic exhibitions and competition and displays.
 Be entertained at the Drover's Campsite.

-The Drover's Camp is 1km east of the township of Camooweal, turn left at the cemetery road, then left again.
+The Drover's Camp is one kilometre east of the township of Camooweal, turn left at the cemetery road, then left again.

 Please book your accommodation early to avoid disappointment.